Home » Guides » Holders, Beneficiaries, and Backup Grantees

 Principal-Agent Easement Holders

-In the above example, the Land Trust is managing the easement on behalf of itself as well as the Township; thus, whether or not they enter into a formal agreement, a court is likely to resolve issues pertaining to their easement management responsibilities by applying the legal rules governing a principal-agent relationship.
+The land trust is managing the easement on behalf of itself as well as the township; thus, whether or not they enter into a formal agreement, a court is likely to resolve issues pertaining to their easement management responsibilities by applying the legal rules governing a principal-agent relationship.

 Agent's Authority to Bind Principal

 Under the legal rules applicable to agency, the agent is authorized to act on behalf of its principal.
-This rule protects those who reasonably rely upon an agent’s apparent authority.
-In the above example, the landowners have become accustomed to dealing solely with the Land Trust on easement management issues; thus, it may be reasonable for them to rely upon the Land Trust’s apparent authority for all easement management issues.
-If the Township expects to retain its right to approve certain critical management decisions, it needs to make that clear to the Land Trust and landowners.
+This rule protects those who reasonably rely upon an agent's apparent authority.
+In the above example, the landowners have become accustomed to dealing solely with the land trust on easement management issues; thus, it may be reasonable for them to rely upon the land trust's apparent authority for all easement management issues.
+If the landowner takes action in reliance on an interpretation of the easement provided by the land trust, and the township later objects, a court is likely to invoke the alw of agency to protect the landowner.
+If the township expects to retain its right to approve certain critical management decisions, it needs to make that clear to the land trust and landowners.

-One of the pitfalls of agency is that, as a legal matter, responsibility always remains with the principal – it never shifts to the agent.
-Thus, in the above example, regardless of the relative knowledge and experience of each, the Township is viewed as controlling the acts of its agent, the Land Trust, including the negligent or wrongful acts of its employees acting in the course of the agency.
+One of the pitfalls (and purposes) of the law of agency is that, as a legal matter, responsibility always remains with the principal—it never shifts to the agent.
+One cannot relieve themselves of responsibility by directing someone else (explicitly or implicitly) to act in their stead.
+Thus, in the above example, regardless of the relative knowledge and experience of each, the township is viewed as responsible for the acts of its agent, the land trust, including the negligent or wrongful acts of its employees acting in the course of the agency.
 An indemnity provision in a Holder Agreement, and adequate liability insurance coverage, will help to mitigate these consequences.
 But the easement holder who allows an agency relationship to be formed by course of conduct may not realize that it is at risk for the acts and omissions of employees of the other holder.

 Conflicting Duties

+An unintended principal/agent relationship involves substantial risk for the agent as well.
 The agent has a duty of loyalty to its principal, which means that the agent must act in the best interests of the principal rather than its own interest.
-As applied to the above example, this is not a problem so long as both Township and Land Trust are in accord on easement management decisions.
-But, if not, the Land Trust will find itself in a predicament:
+As applied to the above example, this is not a problem so long as both township and land trust are in accord on easement management decisions.
+But, if not, the land trust will find itself in a predicament:

-What is the appropriate path for the Land Trust?
-As agent for the Township, it cannot decline to follow the Township’s directions without breaching its duty of loyalty.
-On the other hand, if the Land Trust follows the Township’s directions, even though not considered a prudent course of action by the Land Trust board, then the Land Trust violates its duty to act in the best interests of its own organization.
+Without a clear agreement between the land trust and the township, the land trust faces an impossible decision.
+As agent for the township, it cannot decline to follow the township’s directions without breaching its duty of loyalty.
+On the other hand, if the land trust follows the township’s directions, even though not considered a prudent course of action by the land trust board, then the land trust violates its duty to act in the best interests of its own organization.
 Thus, any Holder Agreement for principal-agent holders that sets a mandatory term of commitment must also make it clear that if conflict occurs (and is not timely resolved), the manager holder has the right to withdraw from the relationship and act only in its own best interests.

-The above discussion suggests that if a principal-agent relationship is desired or inevitable, a Holder Agreement tailored to address key matters is strongly advisable.
+The above discussion suggests that if multiple holders desire an arrangement that resembles a principal-agent relationship, a Holder Agreement tailored to address key matters is strongly advisable.
 It is also advisable to formalize and clarify a relationship that has already developed informally.
 Key issues pertinent to the principal-agent relationship include the following:

 • Are there any conditions or limits on the ability of either holder to terminate the arrangement?
 Is there any protocol to follow before severing the relationship?
 For example, a discussion period, possibly with the assistance of a mediator.